How to Write a Children's Book: The Ultimate Guide to Writing a Successful Book for Young Readers

 2. Target Audience

-One of the more challenging aspects of writing for children is to meet your audience where they are in terms of topic, word choice and comprehension.
+One of the more challenging aspects of writing for children is to meet your audience where they are in terms of topic, word choice, writing style, and comprehension.

 Specifically, are you painting a picture through words and illustration that makes sense to your reader?
 Does it have some harder words but not too hard as to be frustrating?
 What topics do the child reader's parent, caregiver, or teacher have on their list?